District 25 - Phoenix District Office

 Becoming an Authorized Provider

-To become an authorized provider of immigration services, you must receive recognition and accreditation from the Board of Immigration Appeals (BIA) within the U.S. Department of Justice.
-Accredited representatives may assist aliens in immigration proceedings before the Executive Office for Immigration Review’s immigration courts and Board of Immigration Appeals (Board), or before the Department of Homeland Security (DHS), or both.
-Some accredited representatives may assist aliens only before DHS.
+To become an authorized provider of immigration services, you must receive recognition and accreditation from the U.S. Department of Justice’s (DOJ) Executive Office for Immigration Review (EOIR).
+Accredited representatives may assist foreign nationals in immigration proceedings before the DOJ’s immigration courts and Board of Immigration Appeals, before the Department of Homeland Security (DHS), or both.
+Visit the DOJ’s Recognition and Accreditation Program page to learn how an organization can apply for recognition and accreditation for its practitioners.

 Comments and Complaints

-There are several ways that a customer may file a complaint with USCIS:
+There are several ways that you may file a complaint with USCIS:

-Customers are welcome to submit their complaint directly with the Department of Homeland Security’s (DHS) Office of Inspector General (OIG).
+You are welcome to submit your complaint directly with the Department of Homeland Security’s (DHS) Office of Inspector General (OIG).
 Contact information for the DHS OIG can be found on USCIS’s “Contact Us” page.
 This information is also posted in the waiting rooms of USCIS Field Offices.